dapr/dapr/docs/development/setup-dapr-development-env.md

    > On Windows, the Dapr build environment depends on Git BASH that comes as a part of [Git for Windows](https://gitforwindows.org).
    >
-   > Ensure that the Git and Unix tools are part of the `PATH` environment variable, and that the editor experience is integrated with Windows terminal.
+   > Ensure that the Git and Unix tools are part of the `PATH` environment variable, and that the editor experience is integrated with the Windows Terminal.
 For example, if [installing Git with chocolatey](https://chocolatey.org/packages/git), you may want to specify:
    >
    > ```cmd
    > choco install git -y --package-parameters="/GitAndUnixToolsOnPath /WindowsTerminal"